The Wizard of Oz

-The Wizard of Oz is a 1939 American musical fantasy film produced by Metro-Goldwyn-Mayer (MGM).
+The Wizard of Oz is a 1939 American musical fantasy film produced by Metro-Goldwyn-Mayer.
 Based on the 1900 novel The Wonderful Wizard of Oz by L. Frank Baum, it was primarily directed by Victor Fleming, who left production to take over the troubled Gone with the Wind.
 The screenplay is credited to Noel Langley, Florence Ryerson, and Edgar Allan Woolf, but includes contributions from other writers.
 The film stars Judy Garland, Frank Morgan, Ray Bolger, Jack Haley, Bert Lahr, Billie Burke, and Margaret Hamilton.
 The music was composed by Harold Arlen and adapted by Herbert Stothart, with lyrics by Edgar "Yip" Harburg.

 The film is celebrated for its use of three-strip Technicolor, fantasy storytelling, musical score, and memorable characters.
 It was a critical success and was nominated for five Academy Awards, including Best Picture, winning Best Original Song for "Over the Rainbow" and Best Original Score for Stothart; an Academy Juvenile Award was presented to Judy Garland.
 It was on a preliminary list of submissions from the studios for an Academy Award for Cinematography (Color) but was not nominated.
 While it was sufficiently popular at the box office, it failed to make a profit until its 1949 re-release, earning only $3 million on a $2.7 million budget, making it MGM's most expensive production at the time.

 The 1956 television broadcast premiere of the film on CBS reintroduced it to the public.
-According to the U.S. Library of Congress, it is the most seen film in movie history.
-In 1989, it was selected by the Library of Congress as one of the first 25 films for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
+According to the U.S. Library of Congress, it is the most seen film in cinematic history.
+In the inaugural class of 1989, it was selected by the Library of Congress as one of the first 25 films for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".
 It is also one of the few films on UNESCO's Memory of the World international register.
 It was ranked second in Varietys inaugural 100 Greatest Movies of All Time list published in 2022.
 It was among the top ten in the 2005 British Film Institute (BFI) list of 50 Films to be Seen by the Age of 14 and is on the BFI's updated list of 50 Films to be Seen by the Age of 15 released in May 2020.
 It has become the source of many quotes referenced in contemporary popular culture.
 It frequently ranks on critics' lists of the greatest films in history and is the most commercially successful adaptation of Baum's work.